DeepanshuSarawagi/AWS/AI-Practitioner/4-AI-ML/Introduction.md

 ### Neural Networks:

+The input data is put into network which is going to create connections between different layers in the network.
+And over time, new layers are going to be created, connections are going to change based on pattern in the data.

 - As illustrated in the below diagram, nodes are connected together.
 - Nodes are organized in layers.
 - When the neural networks sees a lot of data, it identifies patterns and changes the connections between the nodes.